alroman/its-puppet/README.md

 ### Apache server

 Once your box is up and running, the HTTP server is listening on port `9090`

+### phpMyAdmin

+You can access phpMyAdmin via `localhost:9090/phpmyadmin`